bxdoan/bxdoan/README.md

 <div align="center">

-> A dropout will beat a genius through hard work.
+> There is only one way to avoid criticism: do nothing, say nothing, and be nothing.

-> — Rock Lee —
+> — Aristotle —

 </div>